Techie09/floppi-music/README.md

 Get the code
 ------------

-The code is hsoted at http://github.com/Natureshadow/floppi-music .
+The code is hosted at http://github.com/Natureshadow/floppi-music .

 What works
 ----------